nurnazahah/sd-training/readme.md

 prep -design picorv32a -tag 13-01_14-09
 ```

-*Note: If you want to retain the configurations form the last openlane job, you need to use the command “prep -design -tag ”.
-If you want to create a fresh run with new configurations but without changing the tag name, you need to use the command “prep -design -tag -overwrite”.*
+*Note: If we want to retain the configurations from the last openlane job, we need to use ```prep -design -tag```.
+If we want to create a fresh run with new configurations but without changing the tag name, we need to use ```prep -design -tag -overwrite```.*

 > In openlane